 Whole milk is healthier than skim milk – “Yes you read that right”.

 Whole milk contains beneficial monounsaturated fatty acids with anti-inflammatory properties.
 Also whole milk has wholesome and natural Vitamin A and D.

 Milk fat lowers insulin growth factors that could be active in sebum production.

-In my practice I advise my patients suffering from acne to eat plenty of fruits and vegetables.
+In my practice I advise my patients suffering from acne to eat a diet of fruits and vegetables.
 They are directed to take good quality fatty acids, zinc and Ascorbyl palmitate (a more easily digestible form of Vitamin C).
 I also suggest everyone to eat a good quality whole milk yogurt daily.
 See more nutrition tips here.